joschro/tasmota_rules_collection/README.md

 Traffic light
 =============
-Red, yellow and green LEDs are connected to D1, D2 and D3 respectively via resistors of ~22 ohms (GPIOs of Wemos D1 Mini have 3,3V so we don't need much to protect the LEDs).
+Red, yellow and green LEDs are connected to D4, D3 and D2 respectively via resistors of ~22 ohms (GPIOs of Wemos D1 Mini have 3,3V so we don't need much to protect the LEDs).

 Rule1 should look like this:
 - on boot, trigger red to turn on for 10,5 seconds